 Note that helping you understand the material is not the same as giving you an answer.
 I may refer you to the lecture notes or another source for more information.

 Also note that the instructor of a course is not a tutor.
 If you need remedial work or private lessons then you should get a tutor.

-The Tutorial Center may provide some limited tutoring for free.
+The best source is the STEM Center.
+Another possible source is the Tutorial Center which may provide some limited tutoring for free.
 Private tutoring costs money, but could be worth it.
 Check the bulletin board in the CTC for offerings.

 Note that if you use a tutor, the tutor is not allowed to do your homework assignments for you.
 A tutor's job is to help you learn the material and you cannot learn if you do not complete the work yourself.
 Please see the syllabus section on Scholastic Dishonesty for information on what help a tutor, or anyone else, can give you.